GerritCodeReview/plugins_high-availability/src/test/README.md

 host is not owned by you.
 For example, some corporate environments use a restricted 1000 user (id).
 In that case, the containerized application may fail to write towards the host (through volumes).
+**Important:** The user id in gerrit must be the same as the uid in the NFS server, otherwise you will encounter file ownership problems on any filesystem operation.

 That UID will be the one set for the containerized gerrit user.
 Latter's group will remain as default (1000).
 This is because groups known from